Oireachtas: Predecessors

-Oireachtas has been the title of two parliaments in Irish history: the current Oireachtas of Ireland, since 1937, and, immediately before that, the Oireachtas of the Irish Free State of 1922 to 1937.

 The earliest parliament in Ireland was the Parliament of Ireland, which was founded in the thirteenth century as the supreme legislative body of the lordship of Ireland and was in existence until 1801.
 This parliament governed the English-dominated part of Ireland, which at first was limited to Dublin and surrounding cities, but later grew to include the entire island.
-The Irish Parliament was, from the passage of Poynings' Law in 1494 until its repeal in 1782, subordinate to the English, and later British, Parliament.
-This Parliament consisted of the King of Ireland, who was the same person as the King of England, a House of Lords and a House of Commons.
+The Irish Parliament was, from the passage of Poynings' Law in 1494 until its repeal in 1782, subordinate to the Parliament of England (from 1707 the Parliament of Great Britain).
+This Parliament consisted of the King of Ireland (who was the same person as the King of England), a House of Lords and a House of Commons.
 After the Constitution of 1782 was passed by both the Irish Parliament and the Parliament of Great Britain, the Irish Parliament had increased legislative and judicial independence from the Kingdom of Great Britain and had greater control over the Royal Irish Army.
 It was known as Grattan's Parliament after Henry Grattan, leader of the Irish Patriot Party.
 In 1800 the Irish Parliament approved its own abolition when it enacted the Act of Union, which came into effect from 1 January 1801.

 The next legislature to exist in Ireland came into being in 1919.
-This was a unicameral parliament established by Irish republicans, known simply as Dáil Éireann.
+This was a unicameral parliament established by Irish republicans, known as Dáil Éireann.
 This revolutionary Dáil was notionally a legislature for the whole island of Ireland.
 In 1920, in parallel to the Dáil, the British government created a home rule legislature called the Parliament of Southern Ireland.
 However, this parliament was boycotted by most Irish politicians.
 It was made up of the King, the House of Commons of Southern Ireland and the Senate of Southern Ireland.
 The Parliament of Southern Ireland was formally abolished in 1922, with the establishment of the Oireachtas under the Constitution of the Irish Free State.

 The Oireachtas of the Irish Free State consisted of the King (represented by a Governor-General) and two houses: Dáil Éireann (described as a "Chamber of Deputies") and Seanad Éireann.
 However, the Free State Senate was abolished in May 1936 and the role of the monarch was removed in December 1936.
-The modern Oireachtas came into being in December 1937, on the adoption of the Constitution of Ireland.
+The modern Oireachtas came into being on 29 December 1937, on the adoption of the Constitution of Ireland.